 The Pupil Premium Grant was introduced by the government in April 2011.
-It is allocated funding for low income families who have been eligible for free school meals during the last six years.
+It is allocated funding for schools to support pupils from low income families who have been eligible for free school meals during the last six years.
 More recently, funding has been extended to children who have previously been ‘looked after’ by the Local Authority and the children of service personnel families.

 The overarching purpose of this funding is to support children who are considered to be vulnerable to possible underachievement.
 Spending should be targeted at ‘closing the gap’ in achievement of these children when compared to all children nationally.

 All schools are required to report on the amount of funding received, how this is being used and the impact this is having on those pupils.
 At St. Peter’s our Pupil Premium Grant allocation for the past three years has been;